silkbha/Smoluchowski/README.md

 # Brute-Force Numerical Dust Size Evolution

-Numerical "brute-force" implementation of a Smoluchowski-like equation for coagulation and fragmentation of dust grains in planet-forming disks.
+Incomplete numerical "brute-force" implementation of a Smoluchowski-like equation for coagulation and fragmentation of dust grains in planet-forming disks.

 ### Jan 2024 : Start Simple